Azure-Samples/azure-ml-federated-learning/README.md

 # Federated Learning in Azure ML

 Federated Learning (FL) is a framework where one trains a single ML model on distinct datasets that cannot be gathered in a single central location.
-This enables companies and institutions to comply with regulations related to data location and data access, while allowing for innovation and personalization.
+This enables companies and institutions to comply with regulations related to data location and data access while allowing for innovation and personalization.

 This repo provides some code samples for running a federated learning pipeline in the Azure Machine Learning platform.